Nyo-s-Organization/NyoVT/README.md

 Why the browser streaming?
 On linux, specifically Wayland the loading of windows in obs is quite annoying,
 this makes that browser sources are more reliable most of the time.

+# Web Renderer
+To use the web renderer set the obs web source to http://localhost:7829/